SWFSC/eSDM/README.md

 eSDM::eSDM_GUI()
 ```

-Depending on your internet connection, running the GUI locally may be faster than running in online.
+Depending on your internet connection, running the GUI locally may be faster than running it online.
 If text or images overlap within the GUI, please make the browser window full screen or adjust the text size in your browser (e.g., Ctrl - minus (‘-’) on Windows systems)

 ## Vignettes